Rwanda: History

 Belgium continued to rule Ruanda-Urundi (of which Rwanda formed the northern part) as a UN trust territory after the Second World War, with a mandate to oversee eventual independence.
 Tensions escalated between the Tutsi, who favoured early independence, and the Hutu emancipation movement, culminating in the 1959 Rwandan Revolution: Hutu activists began killing Tutsi and destroying their houses, forcing more than 100,000 people to seek refuge in neighbouring countries.
 In 1961, the suddenly pro-Hutu Belgians held a referendum in which the country voted to abolish the monarchy.
 Rwanda was separated from Burundi and gained independence on 1 July 1962, which is commemorated as Independence Day, a national holiday.
-Cycles of violence followed, with exiled Tutsi attacking from neighbouring countries and the Hutu retaliating with large-scale slaughter and repression of the Tutsi.
+Cycles of violence followed, with mainly Tutsi exile rebels attacking from neighbouring countries and the Hutu-led government retaliating with large-scale slaughter and repression of the Tutsi civilians inside Rwanda.
 In 1973, Juvénal Habyarimana took power in a military coup.
-Pro-Hutu discrimination continued, but there was greater economic prosperity and a reduced amount of violence against Tutsi.
+Pro-Hutu discrimination continued, but there was greater economic prosperity and a reduced amount of violence against the Tutsi.
 The Twa remained marginalised, and by 1990 were almost entirely forced out of the forests by the government; many became beggars.
 Rwanda's population had increased from 1.6 million people in 1934 to 7.1 million in 1989, leading to competition for land.